YvesCooper/YvesCooper/README.md

 - 👋 Hi, I’m @YvesCooper
 - 👀 I’m interested in being a developer
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java (and Python for class)
 - 💞️ I’m looking to collaborate on: nothing yet
 - 📫 How to reach me: on LinkedIn